thomasbruninx/linerewrite/README.md

 ## What is it?
 LineReWrite is just a simple and small text editor which allows you to edit a text file line by line.
-It started out as a fun little coding excercise and it became an actual program.
+It started out as a fun little coding exercise and it became an actual program.

 ## Why would you make something like this?
 Just for fun and giggles!
 Isn't coding supposed to be like that?